fullstaq-labs/argocd-training/README.md

     > If you've used the GitHub Codespaces, be sure to close the codespace after the training.\
     > Otherwise you could be billed by GitHub for the use of Codespaces

-2. When the devcontainer starts a cluster is created and ArgoCD is already installed.\
+2. When the devcontainer you need to execute the following command:

+    This wil create a cluster and install ArgoCD.\
     Normally when you install ArgoCD there are two options:\
         * Based on manifests (manifests can be found [here](https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml))\
         * Based on a helm chart (helm charts can be found [here](https://artifacthub.io/packages/helm/argo/argocd-apps))\